-Beverly Beach State Park Campground is a 1.5 mile heavily trafficked loop trail located near Newport, OR and is good for all skill levels.
+Beverly Beach State Park Campground is a 1.5 mile heavily trafficked loop trail located near Newport, Oregon and is good for all skill levels.
 The trail is primarily used for hiking, walking, camping, and road biking and is accessible year-round.

 This is a fun stop anytime of the year.

 Love this campground!
 It separates the tent sites from RVs.
 RV spots seem hard to come by, but we haven't had an issue yet reserving one of our top 5 tent sites for the night, so it's a non-issue.
 Yes, it's a State Park campground, so the sites are not super-wild, but it's a great, beautiful location to enjoy the area.
 The State Park comes with its conveniences - hot showers, available ice, wood for fires, and toilets.
 There are a couple of nature trails, but as has been said, most people seem to spend their time at the beach or enjoying the area.
 This is our go-to spot when weekending at the coast.
 If you look around, it will be hard to find a better camping spot as good on the coast.

 This is a pretty nice campground considering it's a state park, on the beach non the less.
 There are some hiking trails in the campground, but most people go hike the beach.
 Individual sites are nice, especially the ones for tent campers only.